-COVID-19, the novel coronavirus declared as a pandemic by the World Health Organization on March 11, 2020, has upended the lives of people globally, including refugee women, children, and youth already facing challenges from displacement.
-The Women’s Refugee Commission is actively assessing the wide-ranging effects still unfolding from this public health emergency from the impact on asylum and migrant rights to the increased risks of gender-based violence for women and girls.
+COVID-19, the novel coronavirus declared a pandemic by the World Health Organization on March 11, 2020, has upended the lives of people globally, including refugee women, children, and youth already facing daunting challenges from displacement.
+When WHO made that announcement, more than 70 million displaced people—at least half of whom are women and girls—were already struggling for the most basic services in very tough circumstances.

-The Associated Press highlighted how the Trump administration is quickly expelling young migrants and asylum seekers from the United States under an emergency declaration citing the coronavirus pandemic, with the AP citing 600 minors expelled in April 2020 alone.
+The Associated Press highlighted in an article on May 14, 2020 how the Trump administration is quickly expelling young migrants and asylum seekers from the United States under an emergency declaration citing the coronavirus pandemic, with the AP citing 600 minors expelled in April 2020 alone.

 Michelle Brané, senior director of WRC’s Migrant Rights and Justice Program, said the virus is an excuse for expelling children, and the Trump administration could admit them and still counter its spread through measures like temperature checks and quarantines.